 Stock-based compensation - The Company recognizes the cost of employee or director services received in exchange for an award of equity instruments in the financial statements, which is measured based on the grant date fair value of the award.
-Stock-based compensation expense is recognized over the period during which an employee is required to provide service in exchange for the award (typically, the vesting period).
+Stock-based compensation expense is recognized over the vesting period.

 The Company values restricted stock awards to employees at the quoted market price on the grant date.
 The Company estimates the fair value of option awards issued under its stock option plans on the date of grant using a Black-Scholes option-pricing model that uses the assumptions noted below.
 The Company estimates the volatility of its common stock at the date of grant based on the historical volatility of its common stock.
 The Company determines the expected life based on historical experience with similar awards, giving consideration to the contractual terms, vesting schedules and post-vesting forfeitures.
 For shares that vest contingent upon achievement of certain performance criteria, an estimate of the probability of achievement is applied in the estimate of fair value.
 If the goals are not met, no compensation cost is recognized and any previously recognized compensation cost is reversed.
 The Company bases the risk-free interest rate on the implied yield currently available on U.S. Treasury issues with an equivalent remaining term approximately equal to the expected life of the award.
 The Company has never paid any cash dividends on its common stock and does not anticipate paying any cash dividends in the foreseeable future.
 The Company from time to time enters into arrangements with non-employee service providers pursuant to which it issues restricted stock vesting over specified periods for time-based services.
 These arrangements are accounted for under the provisions of FASB ASC 505-50 "Equity-Based Payments to Non-Employees".
 Pursuant to this standard, the restricted stock is valued at the quoted price at the date of vesting.
 Prior to vesting, compensation is recorded on a cumulative basis based on the quoted market price at the end of the reporting period.

 Loss per share - Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
-Diluted loss per share is computed giving effect to all potentially dilutive common shares.
+Diluted earnings per share is computed giving effect to all potentially dilutive common shares.
 Potentially dilutive common shares consist of incremental shares issuable upon the exercise of stock options and vesting of restricted shares and the conversion of outstanding convertible securities.
 In periods in which a net loss has been incurred, all potentially dilutive common shares are considered anti-dilutive and thus are excluded from the calculation.

-In connection with the 2014 acquisitions (see Note 2), the Company is unconditionally obligated to issue 8,035,826 shares of its common stock during 2015, 2016 and 2017.
-These potentially dilutive shares have been included in the computation of basic and diluted earnings per share for the three months ended March 31, 2015.
+In connection with the 2014 acquisitions (see Note 2), the Company is unconditionally obligated to issue an additional 4,926,004 shares of its common stock during 2015, 2016 and 2017.
+These shares have been included in the computation of basic and diluted earnings per share for the three and nine months ended September 30, 2015.
 Also in connection with the 2014 acquisitions, the Company is contingently obligated to pay up to \$6.2 million, or at its option, an equivalent amount of common shares based upon their then-current market value, if certain performance criteria have been met.
-These shares have been excluded from the computation of diluted earnings per share for the three months ended March 31, 2015 because the effect would be antidilutive.
+These shares have been excluded from the computation of diluted earnings per share for the three months ended September 30, 2015 because the effect would be antidilutive.